Gifts to Minors

 The 2503(c) trust and the Crummey trust are two of the most commonly utilized methods for making annual exclusion gifts to minors.

 There is no need for “Crummey” withdrawal notices (as required for insurance trusts and Crummey trusts) and, to the extent the trust is maintained for college costs only, virtually all the trust assets may be gone by the time the beneficiary attains age 21.
 Upon the child reaching age 21, the trust must terminate and the remaining assets must be distributed outright to the beneficiary.
-However, if the trust is intended to hold more than college funds and the Trustee would like the assets to remain in trust after the child’s 21st birthday, the beneficiary may be given a short period of time after reaching age 21 (typically 30 or 60 days), during which he or she has the unrestricted right to withdraw the remaining trust funds.
+However, if the trust is intended to hold more than college funds and the Trustee would like the assets to remain in trust after the child’s 21st birthday, the beneficiary may be given a short period of time after reaching age 21 (typically 30 or 60 days), during which they have the unrestricted right to withdraw the remaining trust funds.
 If the funds are not withdrawn, the assets can be continued in trust.

 Prior to the beneficiary’s turning age 21, income retained by the trust is taxed to the trust.
 Because the trust is a separate taxpayer, separate income tax returns for the trust must be filed each year.
 Any income distributed to the beneficiary will be taxed to the beneficiary, subject to the kiddie tax rules.
 After the beneficiary turns 21, the beneficiary will be treated as the owner of the trust and will be taxed on all trust income, whether it is distributed or accumulated.